 We have implemented procedures to promote employee safety including more frequent and enhanced cleaning and adjusted schedules and workflows to support physical distancing.
-These actions will result in increased operating costs.
-In addition, a number of our suppliers and customers have suspended or otherwise reduced their operations, and we are experiencing some supply chain shortages.
+These actions have resulted in increased operating costs.
+In addition, a number of our suppliers and customers have intermittently suspended or otherwise reduced their operations, and we are experiencing some supply chain challenges.
 Suppliers are also experiencing liquidity pressures and disruptions to their operations as a result of COVID-19.
-We also have large numbers of employees working from home.
+During the three months ended June 30, 2020 we had large numbers of employees working remotely.
+In June and July, the number of employees working remotely began to decline.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law.
 The CARES Act provides aid to small businesses through programs administered by the Small Business Administration ("SBA").
 The CARES Act, among other things, includes provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
 The CARES Act also established a Paycheck Protection Program ("PPP"), whereby certain small businesses are eligible for a loan to fund payroll expenses, rent, and related costs.
+Funds made available to us through these programs have supplemented the cash available to support our operations as more specifically discussed below under "Liquidity and Capital Resources."